 Before his death, the 10th Earl Fitzwilliam placed certain property into charitable trusts.
 The Fitzwilliam Wentworth Amenity Trust now maintains the bulk of the village, the historic parkland and key buildings.
-Its principle object is to conserve these assets and preserve and improve the rural and visual character and amenities of the Parish.
+It’s principal objective is to conserve these assets and preserve and improve the rural and visual character and amenities of the Parish.

 Centered on what is reputedly the largest Georgian house in the British Isles, the heritage at Wentworth is of national significance.
 The Estate maintains the vernacular character of the village and its surroundings by sympathetic use of traditional methods and materials.
 Work is carried out by independent contractors who, through years of experience, are familiar with the ideals of the Estate.
 Helping affirm architectural character, the Estate has produced its own Design Guide.